-What is Plasma Electrolytic Oxidation?28 June 2017
+What is Plasma Electrolytic Oxidation?16 February 2021

-Electrolytic oxidation without the use of plasma - anodising - has been a prevalent technique over many years.
-The introduction of plasma fundamentally alters alters coating and performance characteristics in stressful end-use applications.
+Electrolytic oxidation without the use of plasma - anodising – is a mature and well-established technique.
+It is the introduction of plasma that fundamentally alters the coating and performance characteristics in end-use applications.
 The use of plasma introduces multiple benefits that include:

 - Chemical passivity - most PEO ceramics are chemically inert